Take a moment to review server requirements before installation, or you may encounter issues when using WooCommerce.

 - Log into your WordPress site.

 - Go to: Plugins > Add New.

-With some hosting companies, you may be taken to a page requesting FTP details of your webserver, if you’ve not previously installed a plugin on this WordPress installation.
+When installing a plugin with some hosts and WordPress setups, you may be taken to a page requesting FTP details for your server.
 Fill in your details to complete installation.
-Those details can be received from your hosting company.
+Those details can be found via your host.

-Once WooCommerce is activated, the WooCommerce Onboarding Wizard can help you set up your shop.
+Once WooCommerce is activated for the first time, the WooCommerce Setup Wizard helps you set up your shop.